M66B/NetGuard/FAQ.md

 so it will not offer protection during early boot-up (although you can disable your network before rebooting).
 It will, however, be much better than nothing.

-Android N allows NetGuard to be an [Always-On VPN](https://developer.android.com/preview/features/afw.html#always-on-vpn).
+Android N and later allows NetGuard to be an [Always-On VPN](https://developer.android.com/preview/features/afw.html#always-on-vpn).
+On Android O do not enable '*Block connections without VPN*', see [question 51](#FAQ51)) for more information on this.

 To protect yourself more, remember to disable Wi-Fi and mobile data before rebooting, and only enable them on reboot, after the firewall service has started (and the key icon is visible in the status bar).